CGPinDC/Bird-Classification-Project/README.md

 We will take a particular interest in minimizing false negatives, i.e., where our model has not predicted a bird is threatened, when in reality it is.
 Mis-identifying a bird as "not threatened" is the worst case scenario for the WOS.
 False positives on the other hand are not particularly impactful.
 The "worst" case here is a slightly misguided conservation approach, which will have minimal harm.
 E.g., conservation efforts like protecting habitat and reducing pollution are still impactful even if theyy slightly miss the mark.

 ## Navigating the repository
-* The final notebook is <notebook name> in the main folder.
+* The final notebook is bird_conservation_notebook.ipynb in the main folder.
 It includes the main modeling iterations as well as our final model.
-* Dataset used is bird_dataset.csv in the "Data" folder
+* Datasets used are bird_dataset.csv and df.csv (for later modeling iterations) in the "Data" folder
 * Some model iterations such as grid searches were not included in the final notebook.
 Notebooks referenced in the final analysis can be found in the "Notebooks" folder under the relevant name
-* util.py contains functions for evaluating classification model results as well as measuring multicollinearity in the dataset.
+* util.py in the main folder contains functions for evaluating classification model results as well as measuring multicollinearity in the dataset.
 Refer to the docstring for full details.

 ## Data
 Data was combined from two sources and combined by matching on Scientific or English name